thosgood/this-weeks-finds/markdown/251-300/week277.md

 "diagrammatic thinking" unifies and clarifies our perspective on many subjects.
 I can imagine merging them and expanding them to form a book someday... but not today.
-Today I want to take a break from n-categories, and talk about some basic physics.
+Today I want to take a break from
+$n$-categories, and talk about some basic physics.

 Let's start with a riddle.